 QUAERITUR: Is filing for divorce always a mortal sin?
 Fr.
 Z reveals a little known option for struggling spouses.

-On the way home from Mass this evening, my daughter, who is a leader in our parish’s CYM and very active in the Church, mentioned that she was going to an Altar server meeting this week.
-So, I … Continue reading
+From a reader: On the way home from Mass this evening, my daughter, who is a leader in our parish’s CYM and very active in the Church, mentioned that she was going to an Altar server meeting this week.
+So, … Continue reading

 Dreher: “Pope Francis only confirms my decision to leave” the Catholic Church.
 A HARD look at where we are.

-I have a friend who is a Eastern Catholic subdeacon, officially installed in his own rite. [installed?]
+From a reader: I have a friend who is a Eastern Catholic subdeacon, officially installed in his own rite. [installed?]
 Would it be possible for him to serve a subdeacon during a Latin Extraordinary Form Solemn high Mass?
-And if so, … Continue reading
+And if … Continue reading